 It is required that any industry that uses chemicals in their day to day business, whether that is a restaurant, or a manufacturing company, must provide extensive COSHH training.
-The purpose of this training is so that employees can identify the severity of each chemical, and knows how to control and measure their exposure to these potentially harmful substances.
-Other ways that industries can prevent any over-exposure or injury are:
+The purpose of this training is so that employees can identify the severity of each chemical and knows how to control and measure their exposure to these potentially harmful substances.
+A business that uses chemicals should follow these steps:

 Protective gloves, aprons and eyewear must be provided in order to reduce contact to corrosive chemicals.
 As well as this, eye wash stations and chemical wash stations must be installed in the case of any emergencies.
 There are certain procedures that must be followed depending on the chemical and the severity of any workplace incident involving chemicals.